J-Heikkila/heikkila-exercise-167/README.md

 # heikkila-exercise-167
-This Program Calculate final sales, tracks the number and type of discounts used and items sold, and keeps a grand total of sales
+This Program calculates final sales, tracks the number and type of discounts used and items sold, and keeps a grand total of sales